Joseph Rowntree Foundation

 To understand the capacity and limitations of social lettings agencies set against the current policy and market context and future known changes.
 The final report, Scaling up social lettings?
-Scope, impact and barriers published in June 2019, makes recommendations to optimise social lettings agencies delivery of appropriate and decent housing for people and what is needed to for them to be successful, sustainable and replicable..
+Scope, impact and barriers was published in June 2019, and makes recommendations to optimise social lettings agencies’ delivery of appropriate and decent housing.
+It also considers what is needed for these organisations to be successful, sustainable and replicable.

 To improve understanding of which ideas have potential to create change.